punam01/Input2Readme/README.md

 6. Quick Edit Option: You can quickly edit the generated Readme content within the tool's user interface, making it convenient to make any necessary changes or additions.
 7. Time-Saving: Input2Readme significantly reduces the time and effort required to create documentation, allowing developers to focus more on coding and less on manual Readme writing.

-## Tech Used
+## Tech Used 👨‍💻
-The project uses React.js for the frontend, axios for making API requests, react-router-dom for handling navigation, and react-markdown for rendering markdown content.
+The project uses React.js for the front end, axios for making API requests, react-router-dom for handling navigation, and react-markdown for rendering markdown content.
 Additionally, HTML, CSS, and JavaScript are used for building the user interface and logic.

-## Contribute
+## Contribute ✅
 1. Bug Fixing and Improvements: Users can contribute by fixing bugs, improving existing features, or adding new ones.
 This process helps make the project more stable, efficient, and feature-rich.
 2. Code Review and Feedback: Contributing to open-source projects involves peer code reviews, where experienced developers provide feedback on the contributions.
 This feedback can help users improve their coding practices and learn from others.